deepak2837/calculator-for-assignment/README.md

 -
 -
-- for the building this project have a look on step to step explanation wriiten in instructions.text
+- for building this project, have a look on step to step explanation wriiten in instructions.txt